 3. Some technological changes were expensive and not adopted by glass makers until it became an "adapt or perish" issue and many glass factories just perished.
 The shift to the fully automated bottle machine from mouth-blown and some semi-automatic methods in the early 20th century is the classic example (Toulouse 1967, 1969a).
 (See the Glassmaking & Glassmakers page)

-4. The same bottle could have been recycled and reused many times for many years before finally being discarded - whole or broken (Busch 1987).
-This was almost universal with beverage bottles (e.g., soda, beer, milk) but was common with just about any type bottle, especially prior to 1920.
+4. The same bottle could have been recycled and reused many times for many years before finally being discarded - entire or broken (Busch 1987).
+This was almost universal with many beverage bottle types (e.g., soda, beer, milk) but was variably common with just about any type bottle - especially prior to 1920.
 Of course, soda & beer were reused up until quite recently.
 The bottle pictured to the right has a Wait's Liver and Kidney Bitters label pasted over the embossing of a Star Kidney and Liver Bitters bottle!
 (The two products were from separate companies which were cross-town [Sacramento, CA.] rivals during the late 19th to early 20th century.
 The author has also seen Star Bitters labels on Wait's bottles as well as both labels on the immensely period popular Hostetter's Stomach Bitters bottles!)

-Reuse, of course, does not change the manufacturing date of the bottle itself, but care must be exercised when using the known date of one or a few bottles to date other items found in the same context.
-When a likely or known "older" item is found in a known "newer" site, this is know as deposition lag.
+Reuse, of course, does not change the manufacturing date of the bottle itself, but care must be exercised when using the known date of one or a few bottles to date other items found from the same context.
+When a likely or known "older" item is found in a known "newer" site it is referred to as deposition lag.
 An example of this is the finding of a few pontil scarred utilitarian bottles among otherwise late 19th or early 20th century refuse.
 It is unlikely that this bottle was made during the same era, but instead was reused for a lengthy period or otherwise retained until broken or discarded.
 Pontiled base fragments could also be from later produced "specialty" bottles which are described below.

 5. Some bottle shapes are indicative of a particular manufacturing era, though many bottle styles/shapes were used for so many years - like the cylinder whiskey "fifth" or square snuff bottle - that the shape itself is not indicative of age.
 Other diagnostic tools must be used to date these items.
 Shape is more indicative of function - i.e., what the bottle was used for or contained - but even that has a myriad of exceptions.
 See the Bottle Typing/Diagnostic Shapes page for more information on the subject.